top of page

 Fire Safety Training Simulation

-Level-designed warehouse and office locations to support the fire training simulation.
+Area of Focus: white-boxing levels to completiondesigning the warehouse and office locations to support the fire training simulation.

 Weapons Training Mode